 - Ground Beef – use lean ground beef (85-90% lean).
 If using a higher fat content, you will need to skim off the extra fat once the beef is cooked so you don’t end up with greasy sloppy joes.
 You can sub the beef with ground chicken or turkey if you prefer.

-- Bell pepper – we used green, but you can substitute a different color in a pinch.
-If you like things spicy, add some jalapenos along with the green peppers.
-If you aren’t a fan of bell pepper, you can substitute 1 grated carrot (about 1/2 cup).
+- Bell pepper – we used green, but you can substitute any color.
+If you like things spicy, add jalapenos.
+You can also substitute with 1 grated carrot (about 1/2 cup).

-- Onion & Garlic – these aromatics add great flavor and disappear into the sauce, so picky eaters won’t complain.
+- Onion & Garlic – these aromatics add great flavor to the sauce.

-- Homemade Sauce – just a few simple pantry ingredients will make a sauce that’s better than any store-bought sauce.
-The combination of tomato sauce, ketchup, brown sugar, yellow mustard, and Worcestershire hits all the right flavor notes: sweet, savory, and tangy.
+- Homemade Sauce – just a few simple pantry ingredients create a sauce better than any store-bought version.
+Combining tomato sauce, ketchup, brown sugar, yellow mustard, and Worcestershire hits all the right flavor notes: sweet, savory, and tangy.

 How to Make Sloppy Joes